hongzhengdong/hongzhengdong.github.io/_pages/about.md

 I'm passionate about Robotics.
 My research lies in the areas of robotic dexterous manipulation, world model and robot system design.
 Additionally, I am interested in the creation of lifelike robotic simulation environments and the transfer of robot policies, trained in these simulation contexts, to real-world hardware.

 I was very fortunate to be advised by [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/) of Su Lab from [School of Computer Science](https://cs.pku.edu.cn/) from 2023 to 2024, where I was a research scholar and a junior specialist.
-I built 3 complete robotic systems for Su Lab (including hardware, control and simulation), and successfully lead 2 firt-author projects which have been published (IROS 2024) or submiited to (CoRL 2025) top robotic conferences.
+I built 3 complete robotic systems for Su Lab (including hardware, control and simulation), and successfully lead 2 firt-author projects which have been published (IROS 2024) or presented at (RSS 2025) robot conferences.

 You can find my CV here: [Zhengdong Hong's Curriculum Vitae](../assets/ZhengdongHongCV_versions.pdf).